 Remember when phones had 6 ringtones?
 A phone would ring in a restaurant and 30 people would check their phones.
 Fortunately, these days of default devices have passed and we can now personalize iPhones for a better experience.

-We are not talking about improving the appearance with cases and covers; we are talking about improving the iPhone experience with 25 of the best tweaks and tips.
+We're not talking about improving the appearance with cases and covers; we're talking about improving the iPhone experience with 25 of the best tweaks and tips.
 With these tips, you can be an iPhone maestro in minutes.

 1. How to access recently closed tabs in browser

 Closed a tab too fast?
 You can easily access your recently closed tabs by clicking the tabs icon on the bottom right.
 Then simply click and hold the middle